pass-culture/pass-culture-app-native/doc/installation/Android.md

 ### ✍️ Code signing

-- If it does not exist, create the `/android/keystores` directory.
 - Download `testing.keystore` and `testing.keystore.properties` files from 1password and place it inside the `/android/keystores` directory.

   _If you do not find `testing.keystore`, contact an admin._